 What is piccata sauce made of?

-What kind of wine do you use?
+What kind of wine to use?

-- Pinot Grigio
+• Pinot Grigio

-- Sauvignon Blanc
+• Sauvignon Blanc

-- Chardonnay
+• Chardonnay

-- Sherry
+• Sherry

-How to make chicken piccata (steps + important tips)
+How to make chicken piccata

 Step 1: Butterfly the chicken breasts

-Using your flour of choice--all-purpose, whole wheat (for Mediterranean diet) or gluten-free-- dip your chicken pieces in the flour until evenly coated and shake off any extra flour.
+Using your flour of choice – all-purpose, whole wheat (for Mediterranean diet), or gluten-free – dip your chicken pieces in the flour until evenly coated and shake off any extra flour.
 This is just a light coating of flour.

 Step 2: Sear the chicken

-Step 3: Make the piccata sauce
+Step 3: Make the lemon-caper sauce

-To make the sauce, heat the same pan to medium heat and add a drizzle of olive oil.
-Add the ghee (or butter if you prefer) and let it melt.
-Once melted, stir in lemon juice and wine (or broth) and capers.
-Bring the sauce to a boil and scrap all those yummy browned bits from the chicken from the bottom of the pan.
+To make the chicken piccata sauce, heat the same large skillet to medium heat and add a drizzle of olive oil.
+Add 3 tablespoons of ghee (or butter if you prefer) and let it melt.
+Once melted, stir in ⅓ cup fresh lemon juice, ½ cup white wine, and 3 to 4 tablespoons rinsed and drained capers.

 Remove the chicken from the heat and garnish with parsley for a pop of gorgeous green color and freshness!
 And if you like, sprinkle some lemon zest on top.
+Serve and enjoy.

 What to serve with chicken piccata?